5 World Trade Center

 5 World Trade Center (5 WTC; also referred to as 130 Liberty Street) is a planned skyscraper at the World Trade Center in Lower Manhattan, New York City.
 The site is across Liberty Street, to the south of the main 16 acre World Trade Center site.
-In February 2021 it was announced the new 5 World Trade Center will be developed in a joint venture between Silverstein Properties and Brookfield Properties.
+In February 2021, it was announced the new 5 World Trade Center will be developed in a joint venture between Silverstein Properties and Brookfield Properties.
 The proposed building shares its name with the original 5 World Trade Center, which was heavily damaged as a result of the collapse of the North Tower during the September 11 attacks and was later demolished.

 In June 2007, JPMorgan Chase announced plans to develop the building as the headquarters of its investment division, J.P.
 Morgan & Co.
-However, after JPMorgan Chase's acquisition of Bear Stearns in March 2008, as the company relocated J.P.
+However, after JPMorgan Chase's acquisition of Bear Stearns in March 2008, the company relocated J.P.
 Morgan to 383 Madison Avenue.
-In June 2019, the Port Authority and Lower Manhattan Development Corporation agreed to a joint Request for proposal (RFP) for the site.
+In June 2019, the Port Authority and Lower Manhattan Development Corporation agreed to a joint request for proposal (RFP) for the site.